Liquor Licences in Queensland

 Community Other Licence

-There are two types of wine licensing under the Wine Industry Act 1994.
+There are two types of wine licencing under the Wine Industry Act 1994.

 - Wine Producer licence.
 A wine producer licence is the necessary certification to legally operate a vineyard or winery.